DNM1008/Install-Script/README.md

 To install:
 * Clone this repo
+* (Optional): View and edit the packages.txt and fonts.txt to include/exclude the packages that you want.
+Not that you might break dependencies
 * Run `install.sh`
 * Press Enter a bunch of times :) (I might have a script in the future that doesn't require pressing Enter)